 Human Cardiovascular Tissue.
 The human heart valves and conduits cryopreserved by the Company are used in reconstructive heart valve replacement surgery.
 CryoLife shipped approximately 58,500 cryopreserved human heart valves and conduits from 1984 through 2004, including approximately 2,200 shipments in 2004.
 Revenues from human heart valve and conduit preservation services accounted for 30%, 29%, and 20% of total revenues, respectively, in 2002, 2003, and 2004.
 Based on CryoLife's records of documented implants, management believes that the acceptance of the Company's cryopreserved allograft heart valve is due in part to physicians' recognition of the longevity and natural functionality of the Company's cryopreserved human tissues, the Company's documented clinical data, and the Company's technical representation, which includes its direct technical service representatives and customer service department.
-Management believes the Company offers advantages in the area of clinical data and technical service representatives as compared to other allograft processors and that the Company's allograft tissues offer advantages in certain areas over mechanical, porcine, and bovine heart valve alternatives.
-The Company currently applies its preservation services to human aortic and pulmonary heart valves for implantation by cardiac surgeons.
-In addition, the Company provides cryopreserved human non-valved conduit and patch tissue to surgeons who wish to perform certain specialized cardiac repair procedures.
-Each of these cryopreserved human heart valves, non-valved conduits, and patches maintains a tissue structure which more closely resembles and performs like the patient's own tissue than non-human tissue alternatives.
+Management believes the Company's allograft tissues offer advantages in certain areas over mechanical, porcine, and bovine heart valve alternatives.
+The Company currently applies its preservation services to human non-valved conduit and patch tissue to surgeons who wish to perform certain specialized cardiac repair procedures.
+Each of these cryopreserved human non-valved conduit and patch tissue alternatives.